 At On Set welfare, we specialise in the psychological health and safety of TV and film production cast and crew.
 Whether you need a series of psychological risk assessments completing, a full clinical 'fitness for inclusion' assessment, a Psychologist on set or on location, or an aftercare programme putting in place, we can help.
-"Production staff don't always know the difference between a Psychologist, Psychiatrist or Psychotherapist, and they don't always know what psychological services they need…Find Out More
+"Production staff don't always know the…Read More

-If you are casting a reality TV show or other form of factual entertainment production, we advise that potential contributors undergo a 'Psychological Risk Assessment' (an assessment of the potential for psychological harm to occur) or a 'Fully Comprehensive Risk Assessment' (which includes an assessment for other aspects of risk, such as physical safety, on location welfare and other medical needs, in addition to psychological…Learn More
+If you are casting a reality TV show or other form of factual entertainment production, we advise that potential contributors undergo a 'Psychological Risk Assessment' (an assessment of the potential for psychological harm to occur) or a 'Fully Comprehensive Risk Assessment' (which includes an assessment for other aspects of risk, such as physical safety, on location welfare and other medical…Learn More

 Even during the very early stages of pre-production, script development or TV format development, an appropriately…Know More

 If you are casting a factual entertainment production, your contributors will likely need some sort of…Know More